ErfanAmani2000/Stochastic-Programming/README.md

 (7) & \quad x_{it}, y_{itk}, w_{itk} \geq 0 \quad \forall i, \, \forall t, \, \forall k
 \end{align}
 $$

+## Constraints Description

+In the multi-stage farmer problem with crop rotation, the objective is to minimize the total system cost, which includes planting, purchasing, and subtracting the revenue from sales, as given in the objective function (1).

+- Constraint (2) ensures that the available land for planting in each period is 500 hectares.
+- Constraint (3) guarantees the balanced relationship between the land yield, the amount purchased and sold, and the demand for each product (wheat and corn) in each period.
+- Constraint (4) represents the same balance relationship as constraint (3) for sugar beet, for which purchasing is impossible.
+- Constraint (5) indicates the limit on high-price sugar beet sales capacity.
+- Constraint (6) states that no more than 500 hectares can be allocated to sugar beet over the two planting periods.
+- Finally, constraint (7) specifies the non-negativity of the decision variables.

 ## Algorithms